-Article 11 Regular Sessions
+Article 11.
+Regular Sessions

-The Court shall meet in two regular sessions each year, one during each semester, on the dates decided upon by the Court at the previous session.
+During the year, the Court shall hold the sessions needed for the exercise of its functions on the dates decided upon by the Court at the previous session.
 In exceptional circumstances, the President may change the dates of these sessions after prior consultation with the Court.

-Article 12 Special Sessions
+Article 12.
+Special Sessions